dgreen/dgreenold-github-io/source/_posts/2020-05-25-making-bookmarked-pdfs-from-google-docs.md

 categories:
 ---

+**Updated:** 10 June 2020 removed LibreOffice as tool, comments about Word Online

 This post focuses on ensuring that the Table of Contents, as set up using Google Docs index, are transferred into the bookmark metadata of the PDF file.
 This can not be done by simplifying downloading a Google Doc as a PDF.
-One must export to a `.docx` file and use Word, Writer, or Pages to produce the PDF file using the correct options for each program.
+One must export to a `.docx` file and use Word, ~~Writer,~~ or Pages to produce the PDF file using the correct options for each program.

 Using macOS Preview as the PDF reader, we want the left sidebar when one selects Table of Contents to show the Table of Contents as bookmarks that allow quick access to the page where the content is.